SLG CeljeSLG Celje

 content

-This is a Match is an original project inspired by This is a Ball, a picture book by Beck and Matt Stanton in which everything is wrong.
-To begin with, there is a mistake on the book cover: the picture underneath the title clearly shows a cube, not a ball.
-It is followed by testing a geometric shape, identity and content of three images.
-Once the (adult) reader and the (child) listener have agreed on the answers, a journey can begin, winding through mistakes, misunderstandings, and ignorance (lies?): the reader confuses a bicycle and a car, a princess and a monster, a dragon and a dog, a factory and a beach...
-Imagine the stories generated by these mix-ups!
-And the story never ends – »This is not the end of the book«, it says on the last page.
+This is a Match is an original production inspired by This is a Ball, a picture book by Beck and Matt Stanton, aimed at intergenerational shared reading.
+In the book everything is wrong, starting with an error on the cover itself, with a cube drawn under the title.
+This is followed by checking of geometric shape, identity, and content of the three images.
+As soon as the (adult) reader and the (child) listener have agreed on the answers, a journey can begin, winding through mistakes, misunderstandings and lies.
+The story then never ends – “This is not the end of the book”, it says on the last page.

 What can children teach adults?